InSinkErator Pro 333 Contractor Review (2026): 3/4 HP Power for Serious Everyday Use

 Stainless steel grind components

 One of the big advantages over budget disposers is the use of stainless steel grind components.
-Compared to galvanized steel, stainless holds up better over time in a wet, high-impact environment.
+Compared to galvanized steel, stainless typically holds up better over time in a wet, high-impact environment.
 That means:

 - Less risk of corrosion and pitting.